lincolnb17/testrepo/readme.txt

 * Brute force attack protection to protect your WordPress login page from attacks.
 * Monitor your site uptime / downtime and get an instant alert of any change by email.
 * Secure WordPress.com powered login used by millions of sites with optional 2FA (two factor authentication) for extra protection.
-* Auto update individual plugins for easy site maintenance and management.
+* Auto update individual plugins for easy site maintenance and management.fsdfdsf

 = PEAK SPEED AND PERFORMANCE =
 Get blazing fast site speed with Jetpack, the premier WP plugin built to leverage the power of AMP, a tool that helps optimize your site on mobile devices.
 Jetpack’s free CDN (content delivery network) auto optimizes your images.
 Watch your page load times decrease — we’ll optimize your images and serve them from our own powerful global network, and speed up your site on mobile devices to reduce bandwidth usage and save money!